johanna-e/LLB-Transcription/whisper.md

 - Mehrere Skripts (DE, EN, MIX) für Sprachversionen erstellen, um Genauigkeit zu erhöhen und dann je nach Sprache auswählen?
 - Die Audiodatein werden nicht im selben Ordner wie das Skript liegen, es muss also der Pfad ordentlich angegeben werden. &rarr; in diesem Kontext wäre es hilfreich, herauszufinden, ob es möglich ist, dass das Skript immer die "neuste" Audio aufgreift
 - gff. ist das mit der neusten Audio noch zu hoch gestochen resp. interessant für später.
 Um zu testen, ob das ganze läuft, reicht ggf. auch einfach ein "Basic Skript"

+Ergebnis, wenn Whisper geladen:
+Building wheels for collected packages: openai-whisper Building wheel for openai-whisper (pyproject.toml) ... done Created wheel for openai-whisper: filename=openai_whisper-20240930-py3-none-any.whl size=813013 sha256=ab76fb4f2dc1a1983aecc9b23e951cfae289d6842855553c884963ec30607dad
+  Stored in directory: C:\Users\lucid\AppData\Local\Temp\pip-ephem-wheel-cache-r5vqs6b9\wheels\1f\1d\98\9583695e6695a6ac0ad42d87511097dce5ba486647dbfecb0e
+Successfully built openai-whisper
+Installing collected packages: mpmath, urllib3, typing-extensions, sympy, regex, numpy, networkx, more-itertools, MarkupSafe, llvmlite, idna, fsspec, filelock, colorama, charset-normalizer, certifi, tqdm, requests, numba, jinja2, torch, tiktoken, openai-whisper
+  WARNING: The script isympy.exe is installed in 'C:\Users\lucid\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts' which is not on PATH.
+  Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
+  WARNING: The scripts f2py.exe and numpy-config.exe are installed in 'C:\Users\lucid\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts' which is not on PATH.
+  Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
+  WARNING: The script normalizer.exe is installed in 'C:\Users\lucid\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts' which is not on PATH.
+  Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
+  WARNING: The script tqdm.exe is installed in 'C:\Users\lucid\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts' which is not on PATH.
+  Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
+  WARNING: The scripts convert-caffe2-to-onnx.exe, convert-onnx-to-caffe2.exe, torchfrtrace.exe and torchrun.exe are installed in 'C:\Users\lucid\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts' which is not on PATH.
+  Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
+  WARNING: The script whisper.exe is installed in 'C:\Users\lucid\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts' which is not on PATH.
+  Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
+Successfully installed MarkupSafe-3.0.2 certifi-2024.12.14 charset-normalizer-3.4.1 colorama-0.4.6 filelock-3.17.0 fsspec-2024.12.0 idna-3.10 jinja2-3.1.5 llvmlite-0.44.0 more-itertools-10.6.0 mpmath-1.3.0 networkx-3.4.2 numba-0.61.0 numpy-2.1.3 openai-whisper-20240930 regex-2024.11.6 requests-2.32.3 sympy-1.13.1 tiktoken-0.8.0 torch-2.5.1 tqdm-4.67.1 typing-extensions-4.12.2 urllib3-2.3.0

+[notice] A new release of pip is available: 24.0 -> 25.0 [notice] To update, run: C:\Users\lucid\AppData\Local\Microsoft\WindowsApps\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\python.exe -m pip install --upgrade pip

+Output bei erstem Versuch:

+C:\Users\lucid\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\site-packages\whisper\__init__.py:150: FutureWarning: You are using `torch.load` with `weights_only=False` (the current default value), which uses the default pickle module implicitly.
+It is possible to construct malicious pickle data which will execute arbitrary code during unpickling (See https://github.com/pytorch/pytorch/blob/main/SECURITY.md#untrusted-models for more details).
+In a future release, the default value for `weights_only` will be flipped to `True`.
+This limits the functions that could be executed during unpickling.
+Arbitrary objects will no longer be allowed to be loaded via this mode unless they are explicitly allowlisted by the user via `torch.serialization.add_safe_globals`.
+We recommend you start setting `weights_only=True` for any use case where you don't have full control of the loaded file.
+Please open an issue on GitHub for any issues related to this experimental feature. checkpoint = torch.load(fp, map_location=device) C:\Users\lucid\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\site-packages\whisper\transcribe.py:132: UserWarning: FP16 is not supported on CPU; using FP32 instead warnings.warn("FP16 is not supported on CPU; using FP32 instead") Ein Fehler ist aufgetreten: [WinError 2] The system cannot find the file specified PS C:\Users\lucid\Desktop\Whisper>